YoussefSell/Email.Net/README.md

     .Create();
 ```

-on the `EmailServiceFactory` class you will find static a property `Instance` that give you an instance of the factory, than you will have access to three methods on the factory:
+on the `EmailServiceFactory` class you will find a static property `Instance` that give you an instance of the factory, than you will have access to three methods on the factory:

 - **UseOptions():** to configure the email service options.
 - **UseEDP():** to register the EDPs to be used for sending emails.
 - **Create():** to create an instance of the EmailService.

-starting with `UseOptions()` you can configure the EmailService, there are three options:
+starting with `UseOptions()` you can configure the `EmailService` options, there are three options:

 - **PauseSending:** to pause the sending of emails, if set to true nothing will be sent.
 - **DefaultFrom:** you can set the default Sender email, so that you don't have to do it each time on the message, note that if you have specified a Sender email on the message this value will be ignored.
 - **DefaultEmailDeliveryProvider:** specify the default EDP that should be used to send the emails, because you can configure multiple EDPs you should indicate which one you want to be used.

-`UseEDP()` takes an instance of the EDP, like so: `UseEDP(new SmtpEmailDeliveryProvider(configuration))`, but you're not going to use this method, instead you will use the extension method given to you by the EDPs as we seen on the example above, the SMTP EDP has an extension method `UseSmtp()` that will allow you to register it.
+`UseEDP()` takes an instance of the EDP, like so: `UseEDP(new SmtpEmailDeliveryProvider(configuration))`, but you're not going to use this method, instead you will use the extension methods given to you by the EDPs as we seen on the example above, the SMTP EDP has an extension method `UseSmtp()` that will allow you to register it.

-finally `Create()` will simply create an instance of the EmailService.
+finally `Create()` will simply create an instance of the `EmailService`.

-now you have an instance of the EmailService you can start sending emails.
+now you have an instance of the `EmailService` you can start sending emails.

 ```csharp
 // get the email service